glnmario/glnmario.github.io/index.md

 -->

 ## News
+- Invited talk on 14 March at the Language Technology Group Seminar of the Univerisity of Oslo.
 - New paper at EMNLP-2021 with Arabella Sinclair and Raquel Fernández!
 - Two new papers at CONLL-2021 with Raquel Fernández, Andrey Kutuzov and Lidia Pivovarova!
 - Three tasks (with new datasets) accepted for the [BIG-bench](https://github.com/google/BIG-bench) collaborative benchmark, thanks to an amazing team of students and researchers brought together by the [Amsterdam ELLIS unit](https://ivi.fnwi.uva.nl/ellis/2021/04/19/first-amsterdam-ellis-team-participates-in-challenge/)!